-Global Sea Mineral Resources' Patania II expedition was the first in one of (or a combination of) two ways: hydrogenetically, by venture in over 40 years to test a seabed nodule collector in the precipitating minerals directly from the seawater, or diagenetically, Clarion Clipperton Zone (CCZ) of the Pacific Ocean, in parallel with by precipitating minerals from the semi-liquid layer of sediment substantial environmental monitoring.
-This chapter explains the history in which it sits.
-It grows in deep waters at the rate of several and significance of polymetallic nodules and summarizes the parties millimeters per million years, with diagenetic nodules growing involved in, and the objectives of, this pioneering research program, somewhat faster than hydrogenetic nodules.
-Typical nodule sizes in which industry and academia collaborated to investigate a topic of are around ten centimeters in diameter. great societal importance.
+Global Sea Mineral Resources' Patania II expedition was the first venture in over 40 years to test a seabed nodule collector in the Clarion Clipperton Zone (CCZ) of the Pacific Ocean, in parallel with substantial environmental monitoring.
+This chapter explains the history and significance of polymetallic nodules and summarizes the parties involved in, and the objectives of, this pioneering research program, in which industry and academia collaborated to investigate a topic of great societal importance.